 Indonesia faces domestic development challenges; uneven benefits from democratic and economic progress; fragile institutions that lack capacity to adequately address its social service needs; economic inequality; and risks from environmental degradation.
 Cooperation extends across a range of key development areas: strengthening education and professional ties, improving governance, strengthening health systems, advancing security, partnering on international issues, and supporting environmental stewardship.

-The partners with the Government of Indonesia, to advance shared economic and security interests to reinforce a stable, self-reliant and resilient Indonesia.
-Through results driven investment, USAID works with the Government of Indonesia, local leaders, the private sector, civil society and other development partners to strengthen a just and accountable democracy, expand basic services, and enhance mutual security and prosperity.
+The U.S. Agency for International Development (USAID) partners with the Government of Indonesia, to advance shared economic and security interests to reinforce a stable, self-reliant and resilient Indonesia.
+Through results- driven investment, USAID works with the Government of Indonesia, local leaders, the private sector, civil society and other development partners to strengthen a just and accountable democracy, expand basic services, and enhance mutual security and prosperity.

 Bilateral Economic Relations

-Indonesia, the largest economy in Southeast Asia, has enjoyed steady economic growth over the past decade, averaging between 5-6 percent, with moderate inflation, rising foreign direct investment, and relatively low interest rates.
-Indonesia’s annual budget deficit is capped at 3 percent of GDP, and the Government of Indonesia lowered its debt-to-GDP ratio from a peak of 100 percent shortly after the Asian financial crisis in 1999 to 30.1 percent in 2018.
-Indonesia’s growing middle class, strong domestic demand, large and youthful population, and need for new infrastructure makes it an important potential market for U.S. products and investment.
-U.S. bilateral goods trade with Indonesia totaled more than $29 billion in 2018, while bilateral trade in services totaled an estimated $3.9 billion.
-Principal U.S. exports to Indonesia include soybeans, aircraft, , mineral fuels, machinery, and cotton.
-The stock of U.S. foreign direct investment in Indonesia was $11.1 billion in 2018, while Indonesia’s investments in the United States for the same period was $350 million.
+Indonesia, the largest economy in Southeast Asia, has enjoyed steady economic growth over the past decade, averaging between 5-6 percent with moderate inflation, rising foreign direct investment, and relatively low interest rates, although the COVID-19 pandemic caused the economy to contract by about 2 percent in 2020.
+Indonesia’s annual budget deficit is capped at 3 percent of GDP (with a three-year exception to surpass that level in 2020-2022 due to the pandemic), and the Government of Indonesia lowered its debt-to-GDP ratio from a peak of 100 percent shortly after the Asian financial crisis in 1999 to about 36 percent in 2021.
+Indonesia’s growing middle class, strong domestic demand, large and youthful population, and need for new infrastructure, including a rapidly expanding digital economy, makes it an important market for U.S. products and investment.
+U.S. bilateral goods trade with Indonesia totaled more than $37 billion in 2021, while bilateral trade in services totaled an estimated $2.4 billion in 2020.
+Principal U.S. exports to Indonesia include soybeans, aircraft, mineral fuels, machinery, and cotton.
+The stock of U.S. foreign direct investment in Indonesia was $18.7 billion in 2020.
 The United States continues to engage with Indonesia to advance economic reform priorities, such as strengthening the investment climate and reducing barriers to trade, such as protectionist laws, limited infrastructure, and an unevenly applied legal structure.

 Indonesia’s Membership in International Organizations

 Indonesia and the United States belong to a number of the same international organizations and forums, including the United Nations, ASEAN Regional Forum, the East Asia Summit, Asia-Pacific Economic Cooperation forum, G-20, International Monetary Fund, World Bank, and World Trade Organization.
 Indonesia serves as a non-permanent member of the UN Security Council in 2019 and 2020.
-Indonesia also cooperates with the United States on issues of regional and global concern such as countering violent extremism, counterterrorism, global peacekeeping operations, maritime security, and health pandemics.
+Indonesia also cooperates with the United States on issues of regional and global concern such as countering violent extremism, counterterrorism, global peacekeeping operations, maritime security, and global health security.
+Indonesia is the chair of the G20 in 2022.

 Principal embassy officials are listed in the Department’s Key Officers List.